Texas Court Halts Scheduled Execution of Ramiro Gonzales on July 13, 2022

 Ramiro Gonzales, Texas

-Ramiro Felix Gonzales is scheduled to be executed at 6 pm local time, on Wednesday, July 13, 2022, at the Walls Unit of the Huntsville State Penitentiary in Huntsville, Texas.
-Thirty-nine-year-old Ramiro is convicted of the murder of 19-year-old Bridget Townsend on January 15, 2001, in Bandera, Texas.
-Ramiro has spent the last 15 years on Texas’ death row.
+On Wednesday, June 26, 2024, Ramiro Gonzales was executed by the state of Texas.
+He was pronounced dead at 6:50 pm local time inside the Walls Unit execution chamber at the Huntsville State Penitentiary in Huntsville, Texas.
+Ramiro was 41 years of age.
+He was convicted and sentenced to death for the murder of 19-year-old Bridget Townsend on January 15, 2001, in Bandera, Texas.
+Ramiro spent the last 17 years of his life on Texas’ death row.

 While pregnant with him, Ramiro’s mother allegedly used drugs and then abandoned him after his birth.
 Ramiro was primarily raised by his grandmother and was allegedly sexually abused by a male relative.
 He dropped out of school after the seventh grade and was using drugs and alcohol regularly by the age of 12.
 Prior to his arrest, he worked as a welder and a fence builder.